websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 # Activating Liferay Commerce Enterprise

-> **Subscribers**
+> Subscription Required

-Liferay Commerce Enterprise is built on Liferay DXP and requires activation in order to fully function.
+Liferay Commerce Enterprise is built on Liferay DXP and requires activation to use.

 ## Deploying an Activation Key